vbier/habpanelviewer/README.md

 - **flashlight control**: allows to configure an openHAB item and regexps to enable/disable or blink the cameras flash (_available on Android 6+_)
 - **screen on control**: allows to configure an openHAB item and a regexp to turn on the screen
 - **motion detection**: reports motion to openHAB (_does not work at the same time as flashlight control. there are two different implementations, one using the old camera API and one using the Camera 2 API on Android 5+_).
-- **device sensor value reporting**: reports device sensor values to openHAB (currently only battery, more to come)
+- **device sensor value reporting**: reports device sensor values to openHAB

 The app does support android from SDK version 19, which means it will run on devices running Android 4.4+ (Kitkat).